eclipse-ibeji/ibeji/docs/design/README.md

 #### Request

-- id - The resource's id.
+- entity_id - The command's id.
+- response_id - The id that the invoker of the command provided for the reponse.
 - payload - The command's response payload.

 #### Response